 (2) Example.
-The provisions of this
+The provisions of this paragraph (a) are illustrated by the following example:

 Example.
 Taxpayer H has owned and used a house as his principal residence since July 1, 1987.
 H and W marry on July 1, 1999 and from that date they use H's house as their principal residence.
 H dies on August 15, 2000, and W inherits the property and continues to use the property as her principal residence.
 W sells the property on September 1, 2000, at which time she has not remarried.
-Although W has owned and used the house for less than 2 years, W will be considered to have satisfied the ownership and use requirements of section 121 because W's period of ownership and use includes the property before death.

-(b) Property owned by spouse or former spouse-(1) Property transferred to individual from spouse or former spouse.
+Although W has owned and used the house for less than 2 years, W will be considered to have satisfied the ownership and use requirements of section 121 because W's period of ownership and use includes the period that H owned and used the property before death. (b) Property owned by spouse or former spouse--(1) Property transferred to individual from spouse or former spouse.
 If a taxpayer obtains property from a spouse or former spouse in a transaction described in section 1041(a), the period that the taxpayer owns the property will include the period that the spouse or former spouse owned the property.